 Not so fast.
 For the mega-corporations bringing these products to market, open source may be a convenient development approach, and may have a familiar appeal after years of greenwashing faux environmental initiatives, but it bears no resemblance at all to Richard Stallman’s philosophical stance that “non-free software is a social problem and free software is the solution.”

 While open source flourishes on the cloud, in your Android handset, and even in unexpected places like Facebook and Microsoft, the smartest of the proprietary mega-companies have long since realized that the true value lies in the data sets that end-users generate while interacting with the software.
+An example of such interaction with the software can be observed on the site http://betsson-casino.nl/, which stores the data of the best online casinos.
+A large number of users on the Internet choose Betsson-casino for interesting content and unique bonuses of popular casinos.
+There is also a mobile version that is available from any Android device.
 Facebook and Google are poster children for the new corporatizating of private data; but now as these data tracking systems move into the physical world, tractors are spying on farmers, sending back their data so that georeferenced industry-specific knowledge can be aggregated and analyzed, with the end-game being the complete robotization of the factory farm.